dkulczyk/ombusite/src/projects/metro.md

-title: Lundquist College of Business
+title: Metro
-token_client: university-of-oregon
+token_client: metro
-token_project: uo-business
+token_project: metro
-featured: secondary
+featured: primary
 date: 2010-02-17
 images: foo.jpg
         bar.gif
-quote: UO Woot Woot
+quote: Hello world

 OMBU planned and developed a customized CMS for the five schools of the University of Oregon's Lundquist College of Business.